Dasharo/docs/docs/variants/novacustom_nv4x_adl/heads.md

 When the update is finished, your laptop with shut down automatically.
 Power it back on to boot into your new Heads installation!

+> On the first boot, you will be shown a warning about TOTP secrets.
+This is
+> normal and expected on the first boot.
+Run `OEM Factory Reset / Re-Ownership`
+> to finish deploying Heads.

 ## Logo customization

 To replace the logo, one must rebuild the firmware.
 Other methods are not